What is Wrongful Death in North Carolina?

 If you do not submit a claim within the statute of limitations, you may not be able to file a lawsuit at all.
 A lot of details may be missed as more time passes, so it’s important to take action right away.
 Though money is often the last thing on a person’s mind after a traumatic accident, losing a loved one has a very real cost – and it’s one that you should not be paying if another person caused the death.

-At Randall & Stump, PLLC, we know how wrongful death lawsuits work in North Carolina.
+At Randall & Stump, Criminal Defense Attorneys, we know how wrongful death lawsuits work in North Carolina.
 Our attorneys provide full support, allowing your family to grieve and heal while we work on your behalf.
 For a free consultation, contact us today at (980) 237-4579.